andrewspearson/gotenable/DOCUMENTATION.md

 **Client configuration and creation**
 The client may be configured with a variety of settings.
 All of these settings have default values so none of them need to be specified in your code.
-For instance, if you are not behind a web proxy then do not specify `Proxy`.

 All settings specified in client configuration.
 ```go